-Huayna Picchu and Machu Picchu Mountain are two mountains peaks which tower over the Machu Picchu archaeological site.
-To climb one of the mountains you need to purchase a pass in combination with your Machu Picchu entry ticket-passes cannot be purchased separately from entry ticket, and once entry ticket has been purchased a mountain pass cannot be added or cancelled.
+Huayna Picchu and Machu Picchu Mountain are two mountain peaks which tower over the Machu Picchu archeological site.
+To climb one of the mountains you need to purchase a Huayna Picchu ticket + Circuit 4 or Machu Picchu mountain + Circuit 3 and your Machu Picchu entry ticket-passes cannot be purchased separately from entry ticket.
+Usually the Machu Picchu ticket will be used during the guide tour and the mountain tickets are only for your climb up to the mountain, and once an entry ticket has been purchased a mountain pass cannot be added or canceled.

 Do I need to book it in advance?
 The Inca Jungle Trail has departures guaranteed, but train tickets and entrance to Huayna Picchu mountain are subjet to availability.
 For that reason, we HIGHLY recommend booking it in advance to ensure you receive exactly what you want!

 PLEASE NOTE: May, June and July are peak months of a HIGH TOURIST SEASON in Cusco.
 It means that train tickets ARE SELL OUT QUICKLY!!
 Please be aware that the trek leaves daily; however, return train tickets may not be available, if you like to book on last moment.
 To avoid this inconvenience, please book it several weeks in advance!